-Actions specific to Flint Creek and Boulder Creek are set forth below, summarized in Table 3.5, and shown in Figure 3-6.
+Actions specific to Flint Creek and Boulder Creek are set forth below, summarized in Table 3-7, and shown in Figure 3-6.

-- 1. Water Quantity: Flow needs for Flint Creek and Boulder Creek, in particular, the lower reaches of Flint Creek below the Allendale diversion will be addressed through the Flow Augmentation process in Section 3.2.1). - 2.
-Fish Entrainment: More than 30 irrigation diversions are located Flint Creek and Boulder Creek.
-Evaluation of all diversions will first be implemented.
-Where appropriate, fish screens for diversions will be designed and implemented. - 3.
-Fish Passage Improvement: Unknown number of irrigation diversions and culverts potentially impair fish passage along Flint Creek and Boulder Creek.
-Evaluation of all sites that impede fish passage will be implemented after prioritizing sites.
-Where appropriate redesign and reconstruction of barriers will be implemented. - 4.
-Riparian Habitat Protection and Enhancement Implementation: Further data collection and other information will first be performed to determine specific actions and location of the following actions: installing riparian fencing, developing off-stream water sources, and developing grazing management strategies in cooperation with landowners and managers to reduce livestock impacts to the riparian and aquatic habitat.
+- 1. Water Quantity: Flow needs for Flint Creek and Boulder Creek, specifically, the lower reaches of Flint Creek below the Allendale diversion will be addressed through the Flow Augmentation process in Section 3.2.1). - 2.
+Fish Entrainment: More than 40 irrigation diversions are located Flint Creek and Boulder Creek.
+Preliminary evaluation of all diversions was completed in 2013.
+Further evaluation, including numerical modelling of fish entrainment risk, is ongoing, but the area of highest priority for fish entrainment reduction is in Boulder Creek and Lower Flint Creek.
+Where appropriate, fish screens for diversions will be designed and implemented based on entrainment risk and net benefit to fish populations. - 3.
+Fish Passage Improvement: As many as 10 irrigation diversions and 6 culverts potentially impair fish passage along Flint Creek and Boulder Creek.
+Priority sites for fish passage improvement have been identified, and project development is ongoing. - 4.
+Riparian Habitat Protection and Enhancement Implementation: Riparian and instream habitat assessments were completed in 2014.
+These assessments guide specific actions and location of the following: installing riparian fencing, developing off-stream water sources, and developing grazing management strategies in cooperation with landowners and managers to reduce livestock impacts to the riparian and aquatic habitat.

-These actions in Flint Creek and Boulder Creek, when implemented as a watershed project and after complete evaluation of the drainage area, will have high net benefits in terms of accomplishing aquatic restoration goals and objectives, provide a cost effective implementation approach, and will be technically feasible to implement.
+These actions in Flint Creek and Boulder Creek, when implemented as a watershed project and after complete evaluation of the drainage area, will have high net benefits in terms of accomplishing aquatic restoration goals and objectives, provide a cost-effective implementation approach, and will be technically feasible to implement.

 These actions were based on activities identified in the 2012 Process Plan, taking into consideration the restoration concept proposals submitted through the public scoping process.
-The concept proposals submitted by the public for the Flint Creek and Boulder Creek are set forth in abstracts #8, 51, and 56.
-The proposed actions for this watershed generally cover of the concepts in the abstracts.
+The concept proposals submitted by the public for the Flint Creek and Boulder Creek are set forth in 2012 abstracts #8, 51, 56 and 2018 abstract 85, 90, and 91.
+The proposed actions for this watershed generally cover all the concepts in the abstracts.
 These concepts adequately focus on factors within the Flint Creek watershed that limit restoration of the Clark Fork River, without the need for reliance on additional State generated alternatives.
 A proposed study of mercury contamination in the Flint Creek drainage, abstract #67, is addressed in the terrestrial resources restoration plan (Section 4.2.5).